elix/elix/Contributing.md

   developer but knows nothing about this project.
 Example: a modest degree of boilerplate code replicated in multiple places may be preferable to introducing a new, project-specific abstraction.
-* Keep in mind that code must run on IE 11, which has many limitations.
-* Try to avoid introducing the need for new polyfills.
-We currently do not require any polyfills except the web components v1 polyfills.
 * Keep an element’s public API clean.
 Do not expose internals on an element as underscore-prefixed properties or methods.
 Instead, use closures and Symbol keys to keep internals hidden.